ystk/debian-jinja2/docs/faq.rst

 Python 2.3 support you either have to use `Jinja 1`_ or other templating engines that still support 2.3.

-My Macros are overriden by something
+My Macros are overridden by something
 ------------------------------------

 In some situations the Jinja scoping appears arbitrary: